ang1337/random-ctf-writeups/RPISEC-lab7A/lab7A_my_writeup.md

 ![strtoul](https://user-images.githubusercontent.com/45107680/95120915-f261a700-0756-11eb-893e-abf191b2ab99.png)

 Hmm, interesting...
 It seems that I can provide a valid index and then pad the remaining buffer with arbitrary values.
-Let's alter the script and check that!
+Let's alter the script and check it out:

 ```
 from pwn import *